Rolex Fastnet Race 2021

 - Accommodation on the boat once training has begun

-- 2 days of safety training prior to the event
+- 3 days of training including safety training prior to the event

 - Crew shirt to wear onboard & keep